-Focused attention: Should you sometimes let it go?basics
+Focused attention: Should you sometimes let it go?creativity explained

 If only I was able to focus, I would achieve so much more… Does that sound familiar?
 Are you convinced that staying focused will help you accomplish your aims?
 Choosing your priorities with care and focusing on the goal pursuit will certainly make you more efficient.
 But excessive focusing can kill your unborn ideas.

 How to avoid distractions and fight procrastination?
 The ability to sustain focused attention has become an ultimate skill.
 In the era of pop-up notifications, it is The Unicorn that everyone has heard of but no has ever seen with their own eyes.
 Everyone wants to boost their concentration, because staying focused can only bring us closer to our goals.
 But how does focusing affect creative problem solving?

 Attention: a Patronus against Bullshit Dementors, the key to the Room of Requirement

 The answer depends on what you understand by “focused”, so let’s start with the basics.
 First of all, our surroundings produce a continuous stream of distractions.
 Additionally, the mind also produces stimuli: emotions, thoughts, and memories.
 How can we achieve our goals and follow our desires in such chaotic environment?

 The solution is provided by attention.
 It’s our personal filter, which prevents us from drowning in the sea of distraction and ensures that we process what is important.
 It’s a Patronus that protects us against Bullshit Dementors, but it’s also the key to the Room of Requirement.
 If this Harry Potter analogy doesn’t make it clear enough, imagine two scenarios.